ppone/docs/guides/subscription-billing.md

 ### Prorations

-Invoiced supports prorations on subscriptions when changing a plan, quantity, or add-ons mid- billing cycle.
+Invoiced supports prorations on subscriptions when changing a plan, quantity, or addons mid- billing cycle.
 When a customer downgrades, they will receive a credit, and when they upgrade will be charged.

 Prorations are calculated any time a subscription is changed, unless disabled.
 A proration will generate a credit for the time remaining on the current billing cycle before the subscription update and a charge for the time remaining with the subscription update.
 If the proration is negative (downgrade) then we will issue the customer a credit.
 If positive (upgrade) then will add the amount to the next subscription invoice.